Andrew Zuckerman

-Andrew Zuckerman (born 1977) is an American filmmaker and photographer.
-He is best known for creating hyper-real images set against stark white backgrounds.
-His subjects have included birds, endangered species of animals, politicians, humanitarians, artists, and entertainers.
+Andrew Zuckerman (born 1977) is an American filmmaker and photographer working in still life and portrait photography.
+His subjects included politicians, humanitarians, artists, birds, and endangered species of animals.
+Using solid white backgrounds and short shutter speeds, he captures images with extreme sharpness and high level of detail.

 Zuckerman received his BFA from the School of Visual Arts in 1999.
 He began his career as a commercial still life photographer, before releasing the book, Creature, a portrait series of animals, in 2007.
 He has since published four additional volumes: Wisdom (2008), Bird (2009), Music (2010), and Flower (2012).
 Wisdom and Music were also realized as feature length, interview-format documentary films.
-In 2006, Zuckerman co-founded the company, Late Night and Weekends, through which he released the acclaimed documentary, Still Bill, about the life of Blues musician, Bill Withers, and created campaigns for brands including Puma and Gap.
+In 2006, Zuckerman co-founded a company Late Night and Weekends, through which he released the acclaimed documentary, Still Bill, about the life of Blues musician, Bill Withers, and created campaigns for brands including Puma and Gap.

 He produced and directed his first short narrative film, High Falls, starring Maggie Gyllenhaal and Peter Sarsgaard, in 2007.
 It premiered at the Sundance Film Festival and received the award for best short narrative at the Woodstock Film Festival the same year.
 Writing for The New York Times, David Carr called the project "a pretty film, and a pretty smart film."

 His photographic and film work has been exhibited in solo and group exhibitions internationally.

 Zuckerman's brand work for Apple, Inc. has spanned commercials, launch videos, and special projects, including the book, Designed by Apple in California.

-Works, Technique and Exhibitions
+Works, technique and exhibitions

 Zuckerman has spoken extensively about his interest in systematically collecting and organizing data to create multiple entry points into work that is conceptual in nature.
 One such system is a comprehensive mobile studio, consisting of fourteen cases of equipment, with which Zuckerman has traveled the world in order to situate all of his subjects in the same space.

 In addition to photographers including Richard Avedon and Irving Penn, he cites designers like Massimo and Lella Vignelli and Buckminster Fuller as influences, and has said that his minimalist style is "a function of what I was after conceptually with the work I was creating [and] a solution to a series of desires I have for what I want my work to communicate" rather than an aesthetic choice.
 He has discussed his use of white as a transportational device that allows him to draw out the essential nature of his subjects.